arunkpatra/thingverse/README.md

 to interact with real things via their virtual counterparts and build higher level functions as per your business needs.
 Thingverse is business domain agnostic.
-It works at extreme levels of concurrency, is self-healing, resilient and scales to billions of things while using the minimum possible resources.
+It works at extreme levels of concurrency, is self-healing, resilient and scales to billions of things while using the minimum possible compute and memory resources.
 Whether on-prem or the largest Kubernetes Cluster in the cloud, its the same for Thingverse.

 ## Documentation